openmhealth/shimmer/README.md

 ## Installation

-There are two ways to build and run Shimmer.
+There are two ways to run Shimmer.

 1. You can run Docker containers from pre-built binaries.
   * This is the fastest way to get up and running and isolates the install from your system.
-1. You can build all the code from source and run it on natively or in Docker.
+1. You can build all the code from source and run it natively or in Docker.

 ### Option 1.
 Running Docker images

-If you don't have Docker and [Docker Compose](https://docs.docker.com/compose/) installed,
+If you don't have Docker and Docker Compose installed,

 1. Download [Docker Toolbox](https://www.docker.com/toolbox) and follow the installation instructions for your platform.
 2. If you don't already have a Docker host, create one by running `docker-machine create --driver virtualbox dev` in a terminal.